skyscrapers/documentation/coding_guidelines/terraform.md

   - `general`
     - Contains the IAM users that are managed on the `CustomerAdmin` AWS account
     - Terraform workspaces: `default`
-  - `kube2iam`
+  - `kube`
-    - Contains the roles that the applications can assume through the K8s workers to have access to AWS components
+    - Contains the roles that the applications can assume through [IRSA](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to have access to AWS components
     - Terraform workspaces: `staging` and `production`
   - `ops`
     - Contains the IAM roles that we can assume through our users on the `CustomerAdmin` AWS acount